-A house is a great option for those looking to be in Japan for a long time as land is a good store of value.
-Compared to an apartment, with a house you have full control over the property, but you also must bear all repair costs.
+A house is a great option for those looking to be in Japan for a long time as land can be a good store of value.
+Compared to an apartment, with a house you have full control over the property, but you also must bear all repair and maintenance costs.

 Choosing a location

 Popular residential areas with a large selection of homes include Setagaya, Ota (the Denenchofu area in particular) and along the Toyoko train line in Meguro-ku.
-The central areas such as Minato and Shibuya also have some very high-grade neighborhoods such as Shoto, Jingumae, Minami Aoyama and Hiroo/Azabu, but due to high land prices you will find houses are much more expensive or much smaller.
+The central areas such as Minato and Shibuya also have some very high-grade neighborhoods such as Shoto, Jingumae, Minami Aoyama and Hiroo/Azabu, but due to high land prices you will find houses are much more expensive, or much smaller.
+The central Tokyo neighborhoods have a very limited supply of detached homes.

 House prices: 60 million ~ 1.25 billion Yen+